• Skip to main content

 Instructions

-OVEN: Preheat oven to 350°F. Place nuts and seeds on a baking sheet and bake 3-5 minutes until toasted.
+Oven: Preheat oven to 350°F. Spread nuts and seeds on a baking sheet and bake for 3–5 minutes, until lightly toasted.

-• To make the slaw, combine CABBAGE, cooked QUINOA, CARROTS, CILANTRO, and GREEN ONIONS in a large mixing bowl.
-Cover and refrigerate until ready to dress and serve.
+• Prepare the slaw: In a large mixing bowl, combine CABBAGE, QUINOA (cooled), CARROTS, CILANTRO, and GREEN ONIONS.
+Cover and refrigerate until ready to serve.
+Do not add dressing yet.

-• To make the dressing, combine RICE VINEGAR, MAPLE SYRUP, SOY SAUCE, GINGER, and GARLIC in a mixing bowl.
-Slowly drizzle in OLIVE OIL and SESAME OIL, and whisk or blend until well-combined.
-Add SALT and PEPPER to taste.
+• Make the dressing: In a mixing bowl, whisk together RICE VINEGAR, MAPLE SYRUP, SOY SAUCE, GINGER, and GARLIC.
+Slowly drizzle in EXTRA VIRGIN OLIVE OIL and SESAME OIL, whisking until fully combined.
+Season with SALT and BLACK PEPPER to taste.
+Cover and refrigerate.

-• Store dressed slaw in an airtight container up to 24 hours.
-Non-dressed slaw can be stored up to 5 days.
+• Storage: Store dressed slaw in an airtight container for up to 24 hours.
+Undressed slaw can be refrigerated for up to 5 days.

 Did you make this?
 We'd love your feedback!!Please rate and review it here or below ⤵️